jazzfan2/helper_scripts/README.md

 'changedir.sh'.
 It does so by maintaining a so-called 'relations-file' in RAM memory, which even supports multiple split windows situations sumultaneously.

-Option -u 're-unites' all (recursively) split windows, in the current directory of the active window, in size and position of the original window, out of which the full splitting sequence started and which didn't not originate by splitting itself.
+Option -u 're-unites' all (recursively) split windows, in the current directory of the active window, in size and position of the original window, out of which the full splitting sequence started and which didn't originate by splitting itself.

 'splitpanes.sh' is meant to be launched as an item from XFile's tools-menu, where it could e.g. be accelerated by assigning F8 and F9 function keys respectively for easy toggling between 'splitting' and 're-uniting'.